tytydraco/yessleep/out/My_final_call_as_a_911_opperator_was_my_doppleganger.md

 Shifts were unpredictable.
 You never knew when something was going to go south.
 But the day was primarily normal.
 I’d even venture to say I was in a good mood.
 Happy that I didn’t have to talk anyone down.

-I had just finished a phone call with my fiancé during my break when I noticed the incoming call light up.
+I had just finished a phone call with my wife during my break when I noticed the incoming call light up.

 As I cleared my throat and placed the headset over my ears, I could feel the cool metal against my skin as my fingers pressed down on the button, and suddenly, the line chimed to life.
 Immediately, heavy breathing greeted me.